Front End Developer & Analyst

 - This position is for 200 hours of research assistance work per academic year (~$9,000/year).
 It will be compensated at the CUPE 2626 graduate Teaching Assistantship rates (currently $44.86/hr, with an annual inflation of 1%).

-- This position includes a Transgender Media Lab Scholarship of $1500/year.
+- If the candidate is enrolled in a university program, the position includes a Transgender Media Lab Scholarship of $1,500/year.

 - Funding for student travel for research and conferences will also be provided.

-Interested candidates should apply to a related PhD (or terminal degree) program of their choice at the University of Ottawa (Communication, Computer Science, Digital Transformation and Innovation, Feminist & Gender Studies, Information Studies [MIS degree]).
+Interested candidates should apply to a related PhD (or terminal degree) program of their choice at the University of Ottawa (Communication, Computer Science, Digital Transformation and Innovation, Feminist & Gender Studies, Information Studies [MIS degree]) or Carleton University.
+Currently-enrolled students in university programs may also be considered.
 Candidates may apply for more than one program but will have to pick one if admitted to more than one.
 We encourage candidates to apply for additional awards and financial support.

 The Transgender Media Lab is committed to principles of equality and social justice.
 We especially encourage trans, queer, Black, and Indigenous candidates and candidates of colour to apply.
 Fellows will be expected to agree to a statement of values and abide by a code of conduct to ensure a safe, supportive working environment for all lab members and guests.